johanclasson/PowerShell/README.md

 Read-Html "http://mysite.xyz" | Select-HtmlById myid | Get-HtmlAttribute href
 ```

 One odd thing though.
 The `myHtmlNode.Select(xpath)` of Html Agility Pack seams to return hits from the whole document and not only children of the node.
 Therefore, chaining commands like `Select-HtmlById myid | Select-HtmlImage` makes no sense.
-I you want to query for images under a tag with id myid, use the a complete XPath query instead.
+If you want to query for images under a tag with id myid, use the a complete XPath query instead.
 For example `Select-HtmlByXPath '//*[@id="myid"]//img'`.